-- 1. Changes in a project's programmed amount less than 25% (up to \$2,000,000); - 2.
-Minor changes to the scope of a project; - 3.
+1. Changes in a project's total programmed amount less than 25% (up to \$2,000,000);

+- 2. Minor changes to the scope of a project; - 3.
 Minor changes to the termini of a non-capacity project (one that increases or decreases the total length of the project by no more than 1/4 mile); - 4.
 Adding or deleting a project development phase of a project (Environmental Assessment, PE Design, ROW, Construction, or other) without major changes to the scope of the project; - 5.
-Moving a project's funds to another fiscal year, provided they are not being moved into or out of the first four fiscal years of the TIP; - 6.
-Minor changes to funding sources between federal funding categories or between state and local sources; - Changes in a project's fund source(s) from federal to non-federal with no changes to the project's scope (however, the disposition of the "freed-up" Federal funds remain under the authority of the OTO and are subject to TIP Revisions as appropriate); - 8.
-Changes from Advance Construction to Federal funding or from Federal funding to Advance Construction;
+Moving funds between development phases of a project (Environmental Assessment, PE Design, ROW, Construction, or other) without major changes to the scope of the project; - 6.
+Moving a project's funds to another fiscal year, provided they are not being moved into or out of the first four fiscal years of the TIP; - 7.
+Minor changes to funding sources between federal funding categories or between state and local sources; - 8.
+Changes in a project's fund source(s) from federal to non-federal with no changes to the project's scope (however, the disposition of the "freed-up" Federal funds remain under the authority of the OTO and are subject to TIP Revisions as appropriate); - 9.
+Changes from Advance Construction to Federal funding or from Federal funding to Advance Construction; - 10.
+Changing a project's lead agency when agreed upon by the two agencies affected; - 11.
+Changes made to an existing project's amount of local or state non-matching funds provided no other funding, scoping or termini changes (beyond what is allowed administratively) are being made to the project; - 12.
+Changes made to an existing project's programmed federal funds, to reflect the actual amount awarded by the federal agency and the corresponding required matching funds (up to 25% or \$2,000,000); - 13.
+Adding a project to the TIP which is split from a "parent project" provided the cumulative total amount of Federal funding in each funding category in the parent and split projects remains intact and the overall scope of work intended to be accomplished does not change (an additional administrative modification may be made to the split project, as allowed elsewhere in this list);

-- 9. Changing a project's lead agency when agreed upon by the two agencies affected; - 10.
-Changes made to an existing project's amount of local or state non-matching funds provided no other funding, scoping or termini changes are being made to the project; - 11.
-Changes made to an existing project's programmed federal funds, to reflect the actual amount awarded by the federal agency and the corresponding required matching funds (up to 15% or \$2,000,000); - 12.
-Adding a project to the TIP which is split from a "parent project" provided the cumulative total amount of Federal funding in each funding category in the parent and split projects remains intact and the overall scope of work intended to be accomplished does not change; - 13.
-Combining two or more projects already in the TIP provided the cumulative, total amount of federal funding in each funding category of the combined projects remains intact and the overall scope of work intended to be accomplished does not change; and - 14.
+- 14. Combining two or more projects already in the TIP provided the cumulative, total amount of federal funding in each funding category of the combined projects remains intact and the overall scope of work intended to be accomplished does not change; and - 15.
 Technical corrections.